CulturesSupports/Culture.Support/Readme.md

 > config virtual cloud host as home router and dont need home fiber

+> adopting future technologies as using our website as the network connection as distribiuted free internett both online and offline in 1 tbs networks

 ```
 a json file
 a json instruction